mpstark/SPT-DynamicMaps/README.md

   - In-raid dynamic current extracts for player
   - In-raid dynamic quest icons (based on [Prop's GTFO](https://github.com/dvize/GTFO))
   - In-raid dynamic airdrop icons (generated when airdrop lands)
+  - In-raid dynamic markers for corpses
   - In-raid dynamic other players/bots icons
     - Friendly players will only show if using another mod that adds multiplayer or adds friendly bots (not sure if that exists)
-    - Enemy players and scavs off by default, intended for debug
+    - Enemy players, bosses, and scavs off by default, intended for mostly debug
   - Static markers for all extracts for all maps out-of-raid
   - Statically-loaded locked door with dynamic icon and color based on key status
     - Out-of-raid, green with key means player has it in inventory, yellow with key means key in stash, red with lock otherwise